kkhire/react-instantsearch/docgen/src/Getting_started.md

 to build your custom view.

-In order to customize the view for each product, we can use a special prop of the Hit widget: `hitComponent`.
-This prop accepts a Component that will be used for each hit in the results from Algolia.
+In order to customize the view for each product, we can use a special prop of the Hit widget: `renderHit`.
+This prop accepts a function that will be used for render each hit in the results from Algolia.

 ```jsx
 function Product({ hit }) {